PoisotLab/ms_metaweb_perspectives/README.md

 to embed a graph into a dense subspace, but belong to the family of deep learning methods, which has its own set of practices [see *e.g.*
 @Goodfellow2016DeeLea].
-An important issue with methods based on deep learning is that because their parameter space is immense, the sample size of the data fed into them must be similarly large (typically thousands of instances).
-This is a requirement for the model to converge correctly during training, but this assumption is unlikely to be met given the size of datasets about currently available metawebs (or single time/location species interaction networks).
+An important issue with methods based on deep learning is that, because their parameter space is immense, the sample size of the data fed into them must be similarly large (typically thousands of instances).
+This is a requirement for the model to converge correctly during training, but this assumption is unlikely to be met given the size of datasets currently available for metawebs (or single time/location species interaction networks).
 This data volume requirement is mostly absent from the techniques we list below.
 Furthermore, GNN still have some challenges related to their shallow structure, and concerns related to scalability [see @Gupta2021GraNeu for a review], which are mostly absent from the methods listed in @tbl:methods.
 Assuming that the